Bayou Country (album): Background

-Composition
+Songwriting

-Bayou Country contains one of John Fogerty's most heralded compositions, "Proud Mary", which peaked at No.2 on the singles chart.
+Bayou Country contains one of John Fogerty's most heralded songs, "Proud Mary", which peaked at No.2 on the singles chart.
 In a 1969 interview, Fogerty said that he wrote it in the two days after he was discharged from the National Guard.
 In the liner notes for the 2008 expanded reissue of Bayou Country, Joel Selvin explained that the riffs for "Proud Mary", "Born on the Bayou", and "Keep on Chooglin'" were conceived by Fogerty at a concert in the Avalon Ballroom, and "Proud Mary" was arranged from parts of different songs, one of which was about a "washerwoman named Mary".
 The line "Left a good job in the city" was written following Fogerty's discharge from the National Guard, and the line "rollin' on the river" was from a movie by Will Rogers.
 In the Macintosh program "Garage Band", Fogerty explained that he liked Beethoven's Fifth Symphony, and wanted to open a song with a similar intro, referring to the way "Proud Mary" opens with the repeated C chord to A chord.
 In 1998, Fogerty admitted to Harold Steinblatt of Guitar World that he knew the composition was "my first really good song.
 I was 23 years old, I believe, and I'd been kind of playing at music for 10 years.
 But I recognized the importance of 'Proud Mary' immediately."
 In the same interview, Fogerty stated that the guitar solo was "me trying to be Steve Cropper," the guitarist from Booker T. & the M.G.s.
 The song was acclaimed almost immediately, with Solomon Burke scoring a minor hit with it in 1969 and a radically rearranged version appearing on Ike and Tina Turner's 1971 LP Workin' Together.
 Bob Dylan told Rolling Stone in a 1969 interview that it was his favorite song of the year.
 In 2012, Fogerty recalled to Uncuts David Cavanagh that he was extremely focused at the time, honing his songwriting with a single-mindedness that led to a proficient string of hits: